agnaistic/agnai/README.md

   - User settings: Which AI service to use and their own settings
   - User generation settings
 - Chat specific overrides: AI Service, Character, Generation Settings
-- **Optional pipeline features (Coming soon!)**
+- **Optional pipeline features**
-  - Text summarization for images
+  - Long-term memory
-  - TODO: Long-term memory, image captioning, text-to-speech, ...
+  - Wikipedia Article and PDF embedding

 ## Running with Docker